 Chicago Cultural Center

-The Chicago Cultural Center lures hundreds of thousands of visitors each year with numerous free events and proximity to tourist mecca Millennium Park.
+The Chicago Cultural Center lures hundreds of thousands of visitors each year with numerous free events and proximity to Millennium Park.
 Besides featuring free music, dance and theater performances, the center frequently shows films, conducts lectures, displays art exhibits and offers family events.
-Architecture buffs also flock to the structure because it's a landmark building; it was built in 1897 as the city's first central public library.
+Architecture buffs also flock to the structure because it's a landmark building; it was built in 1897.

 South Shore Cultural Center